Q - What is the Commission for Case Manager Certification?

 A - Similar to test center-based testing, online proctored testing requires that you be monitored by a proctor while you take your exam via your microphone and webcam.
 Before starting the exam, the candidate must present a valid, unexpired government-issued ID that is both signature and photo-bearing.
 Both ID signature and print must match the candidate’s name in demographics and look like the candidate.
 Acceptable forms of identification include a driver’s license, military identification card, passport, state identification card, and a valid national identification card.
 Your image and pictures of your surroundings will be captured.
 Once you begin the exam, you will not be permitted to leave the room or move out of the proctor’s view without first notifying and being acknowledged by the Proctor.
 Failure to inform the Proctor prior to taking a break or failure to return on time may result in an inability to complete the exam.
 Once the candidate returns from a break, a full security scan will be conducted prior to resuming the exam.
 Please note, exam time will continue to run during a break.

-Q - What should I do if I have internet issues?
+Q - What should I do if I have internet issues during a remote proctored exam?

 A - Bandwidth speed drops can occur while using Wi-Fi, and can be spotty.
 CCMC suggests only the candidate use the internet for testing or hardwire where possible.

-Q - What should I do if I have technical issues?
+Q - What should I do if I have technical issues during a remote proctored exam?

-Q - I have contacted technical support, what can I expect for resolution?
+Q - I have contacted technical support, what can I expect for resolution to my remote proctor issue?

 A - Prometric's technical support agents will work with you to troubleshoot your individual and unique problem.
 Steps they may take as part of the resolution will vary depending upon issue.
 This may include asking you to reboot your machine, and in some cases, it is necessary for them to see what you are experiencing on screen.
 This will help expedite your resolution and get you back to your exam as quickly as possible.

-Q - Where can I take my exam?
+Q - Where can I take my remote proctored exam?

 A - When it is time for your scheduled exam, find a quiet, private, walled room with a closed door, and without distractions.
 Once the exam begins, you are not permitted to talk, stand, or move from your seat.
 Wall art, posters, and whiteboards will be inspected.
 Also, no one else and no pets is permitted in the room with you while you are testing.
 During the check-in process after you have submitted all required photos, the proctor may ask to see your environment, including the walls, floor space, and desktop.
 Additional monitors and computers must be unplugged and must be turned off.
 You must agree to this scan or you will not be permitted to proceed further or to take the exam.